mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 > This note is still being editing, so you may see some poorly written parts.
 Let me know if you notice any errors or typos, thanks so much.

+# Thermodynamics

 ## 1 - Macroscopic Thermodynamics

-### 1.1 Three level of thermodynamics
+### 1.1 Three levels of thermodynamics
-There are threed levels of thermodynamics.
+There are three levels of thermodynamics.

 - The **macroscopic（宏观） or phenomenological** description.

-  - It treat matter as structureless.
+  - It treats the matter as structureless.
   - Macroscopic (equilibrium) thermodynamics describes and only describes equilibrium states.

 - The **statistical（统计）** description.